Capital Markets Update

 Multi Manager Team Views

 We are encouraged by the improving economic data releases, along with continued fiscal and monetary support.
 However, the second COVID-19 infection wave appears to be materializing in Europe, showing the challenges of re-opening economies.
 In addition, a lot of the fiscal support looks under threat, with furlough schemes and expanded unemployment benefits coming to an end.
-So whilst we have increased our exposure to risk assets over the quarter, we think it prudent to avoid being overweight equities for now.
-We have been engaging with our fund managers extensively during this period to better understand the risks and opportunities going forwards and stand ready to take advantage of future volatility.

 The value of an investment, and any income from it, can fall or rise.
 Investors may not get back the full amount they invest.
 Past performance is not a reliable indicator of future results.
 Personal opinions may change and should not be seen as advice or a recommendation.